+- 2. If the bullying or harassment results in any of the following SESIR incidents, the incident will be coded appropriately using the relevant incident code and the bullying-related code.
+Such incidents are:

 - a.
+Alcohol

+- b.
 Arson

-- b.
+- c.
 Battery

-- c.
+- d.
 Breaking and Entering

-- d.
+- e.
 Disruption on Campus

-- e.
-Major Fighting

 - f.
-Homicide
+Drug Sale/ Distribution Excluding Alcohol

 - g.
-Kidnapping
+Drug Use/ Possession Excluding Alcohol

 - h.
+Fighting

+- i.
+Homicide

+- Kidnapping

+- k.
 Larceny/Theft

-- i.
-Robbery
+- I. Robbery

-- j.
+- m.
 Sexual Battery

-- k.
+- n.
 Sexual Harassment

-- I. Sexual Offenses
+- o.
+Sexual Offenses

-- m.
+- p.
 Threat/Intimidation

+- q.
+Tobacco

+- r.
+Trespassing

-- n.
+- s.
 Vandalism

-- o.
+- t.
 Weapons Possession

-- p.
-Other Major (Other major incidents that do not fit within the other definitions)

-- C. Discipline and referral data shall be recorded in Student Discipline/Referral Action Report and Automated Student Information System.

-- D. The District shall provide bullying incident, discipline, and referral data to the Florida Department of Education in the format requested, through Survey 5 from Education Information and Accountability Services, and at designated dates provided by the Department.

-- XI.
-Instruction on Identifying, Preventing, and Responding to Bullying or Harassment

-- A. The District shall ensure that schools sustain healthy, positive, and safe learning environments for all students.
+- u.
+Other Major (Other major incidents that do not fit within the other definitions) - C. Discipline and referral data shall be recorded in Student Discipline/Referral Action Report and Automated Student Information System. - D. The District shall provide bullying incident, discipline, and referral data to the Florida Department of Education in the format requested, through Surveys 2, 3, and 5 from Education Information and Accountability Services, and at designated dates provided by the Department.
+Data reporting on bullying, harassment, unsubstantiated bullying, unsubstantiated harassment, sexual harassment and threat/ intimidation incidents as well as any bullying-related incidents that have as a basis sex, race or disability should include the incident basis.
+Victims of these offenses should also have the incident basis (sex, race, or disability) noted in their student record. - XI.
+Instruction on Identifying, Preventing, and Responding to Bullying or Harassment - A. The District shall ensure that schools sustain healthy, positive, and safe learning environments for all students.
 It is committed to maintain a social climate and social norms in all schools that prohibit bullying and harassment.
-This requires the efforts of

-everyone in the school environment - teachers; administrators; counselors; school nurses; other nonteaching staff such as bus drivers, custodians, cafeteria workers; school librarians; parents/legal guardians; and students.

-- B. Students, parents/legal guardians, teachers, school administrators, counseling staff, and school volunteers shall be given instruction at a minimum on an annual basis on the District's policy and regulations against bullying and harassment.
+This requires the efforts of everyone in the school environment teachers; administrators; counselors; school nurses; other nonteaching staff such as bus drivers, custodians, cafeteria workers; school librarians; parents/legal guardians; and students. - B. Students, parents/legal guardians, teachers, school administrators, counseling staff, and school volunteers shall be given instruction at a minimum on an annual basis on the District's policy and regulations against bullying and harassment.
 The instruction shall include evidence-based methods of preventing bullying and harassment as well as how to effectively identify and respond to bullying in schools. - XII.
 Reporting to a Victim's Parents/Legal Guardians the Actions Taken to Protect the Victim